felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 kicking off the real process.

 ### Communication
-This is not an interview itself, but it's a common to all interviews and by far one of the most important skills you will be judged on as an engineer.
+This is not an interview itself, but it's common to all interviews and by far one of the most important skills you will be judged on as an engineer.

 Whether the interview has you programming, sketching a system, or talking to